abhish127/abhish127/README.md

 ### hey there 👋
 -----------------
 I'm Abhishek, a 10th grader at Lynbrook High School.
+Some of my interests include coding, biology, and aeronautics.
+Feel free to check out my profile for some projects that I'm working on!

 ![Abhishek's GitHub stats](https://github-readme-stats.vercel.app/api?username=abhish127&theme=blueberry)